bookmanarchive/bookman-label-maker/README.md

 </table>

 ## Usage
-You can use this code a NodeJS library or through its web interface via (`npm run start`).
+You can use this code a NodeJS library or through its web interface via (`npm run start`) or online at https://franklin-bookman-label-maker.herokuapp.com/

 ## MIT Licensed